-- our ability to continue to develop leading satellite technologies, including the design of market-leading high-capacity Ka-band satellites and associated ground networks; - our ability to enhance our product and service offerings by continuing to increase satellite capacity, bandwidth cost-efficiencies and service quality and adding innovative features that differentiate our offerings from those of our competitors; - successful integration of various elements of our complex technologies and system architectures; - timely completion and introduction of new system and product designs; - achievement of acceptable product and service costs; - timely and efficient implementation of our manufacturing and assembly processes and cost reduction efforts; - establishment of close working relationships with major customers for the design of their new communications and secure networking systems incorporating our products and services; - development of competitive products, services and technologies by existing and new competitors; - marketing and pricing strategies of our competitors with respect to competitive products and services; and - · market acceptance of our new products and services.
+- our ability to continue to develop market-leading satellite technologies, including high-capacity Ka-band satellites and associated ground networks; - our ability to enhance our offerings by continuing to increase satellite capacity, bandwidth cost-efficiencies and service quality and adding innovative features that differentiate our offerings from those of our competitors; - successful integration of various elements of our complex technologies and system architectures; - timely completion and introduction of new system and product designs; - achievement of acceptable product and service costs; - timely and efficient implementation of our manufacturing and assembly processes and cost reduction efforts; - establishment of close working relationships with major customers for the design of their new communications and secure networking systems incorporating our products and services; - development of competitive products, services and technologies by existing and new competitors; - marketing and pricing strategies of our competitors with respect to competitive products and services; and - market acceptance of our new products and services.

-We cannot assure you that our new technology, product or service offerings will be successful or that any of the new technologies, products or services we offer will achieve sufficient market acceptance.
-The period of time from conception through satellite launch for a new satellite design may be three or four years or longer, thereby delaying our ability to realize the benefits of our investments in new satellite designs and technologies.
-We may experience difficulties that could delay or prevent us from successfully selecting, developing, manufacturing or marketing new technologies, products or services, and these efforts could divert our attention and resources from other projects.
-We cannot be sure that such efforts and expenditures will ultimately lead to the timely development of new offerings and technologies.
-Any delays could result in increased costs of development or divert resources from other projects.
-In addition, defects may be found in our products after we begin deliveries that could result in degradation of service quality, and the delay or loss of market acceptance.
+We cannot assure you that our new technology, product or service offerings will be successful or that any of our offerings will achieve market acceptance.
+Many of these risks are amplified in new and emerging markets where we do not currently operate or have limited operations, but which present opportunities for international expansion following the launch of our ViaSat-3 global constellation.
+The time from conception through satellite launch for a new satellite design may be four years or longer, thereby delaying our ability to realize the benefits of our investments in new satellite designs and technologies.
+We may experience difficulties that could delay or prevent us from successfully selecting, developing, manufacturing or marketing new technologies, products or services, which could increase costs and divert our attention and resources from other projects.
+We cannot be sure that our efforts and expenditures will ultimately lead to the timely development of new offerings and technologies.
+In addition, defects may be found in our products after we begin deliveries that could degrade service quality, or result in the delay or loss of market acceptance.
 If we are unable to design, manufacture, integrate and market profitable new products and services for existing or emerging markets, it could materially harm our business, financial condition and results of operations, and impair the value of our common stock.

 In addition, we believe that significant investments in next-generation broadband satellites and associated infrastructure will continue to be required as demand for broadband services and satellite systems with higher capacity and higher speed continues to grow.
-We are constantly evaluating the opportunities and investments related to the development of these next-generation broadband systems.
 The development of these capital-intensive next-generation systems may require us to undertake debt financing and/or the issuance of additional equity, which could expose us to increased risks and impair the value of our common stock.
 In addition, if we are unable to effectively or profitably design, manufacture, integrate and market such next-generation technologies, it could materially harm our business, financial condition and results of operations, and impair the value of our common stock.